 Add the beef and dry spice.
 Saute each side of the meat till brown and nicely coated with the spice paste and dry spices for 3 to 5 minutes.
 Then add the lemongrass and kaffir lime leaves.
 Stir to mix well.

 Transfer the beef mixture into a large casserole dish.
 Add coconut milk and 2 tablespoons of water.
 Place a lid to cover it and let it simmer over low heat for 30 minutes so that the meat gets tender.
 After 30 minutes, remove the lid and cook further till sauce has reduced, for another 30 to 45 minutes.
 If the sauce gets too thick, gradually add more water as required.
-Season with sugar, salt to taste.
+Season with sugar, salt and pepper to taste.

 Add the desiccated coconut to the beef, stirring frequently over low heat for 10 minutes or until the coconut releases its oil and absorbed by the meat.